 The General Meeting is the company's supreme decision-making body.
 The date and location of the Annual General Meeting (AGM) is announced in connection with the third-quarter report and is simultaneously published on the company's website.
-Following motions by the shareholders, the Board of Directors and Chairman of the Board are elected at the AGM for a term of office until the close of the following AGM.
-Based on the Board's proposals, a Meeting Chairman and audit firm are elected.
+Following motions by the shareholders, the Meeting Chairman as well as the Board of Directors and Chairman of the Board are elected at the AGM for a term of office until the close of the following AGM.
+Following motions by the Audit Committee, the audit firm is elected.
 The AGM is to be held within six months of the end of the fiscal year to resolve on matters including adoption of the income statement and balance sheet, and the allocation of profit.
 There are no special provisions regarding the function of the AGM in either the Articles of Association or, to the knowledge of RaySearch, in shareholder agreements.
-Nor are there any provisions in the Articles of Association regarding the appointment and dismissal of Board members, or amendments to the Articles of Association.
+Nor are there any provisions in the Articles of Association regarding the Articles of Association.

 RaySearch may issue two classes of shares: Class A and Class B. RaySearch's Articles of Association do not contain any restrictions on how many votes each shareholder may cast at a general meeting.
 When voting at the AGM, each Class A share carries ten votes and each Class B share carries one vote.
-At December 31, 2019, the total number of shares in RaySearch was 34,282,773, comprising 8,454,975 Class A and 25,827,798 Class B shares, and the total number of votes was 110,377,548.
-Shareholders representing 60.2 percent of the total number of shares and 78.3 percent of the total number of votes in the company participated in RaySearch's AGM on May 21, 2019 in Stockholm, Sweden.
+At December 31, 2020, the total number of shares in RaySearch was 34,282,773, comprising 8,454,975 Class A and 25,827,798 Class B shares, and the total number of votes was 110,377,548.